What is Success, Anyway?

 Barbara DeAngeles offers some thoughts on this in her book “Secrets About Life Every Woman Should Know”.
 She says, “Instead of defining your success by what you have achieved or acquired, why not begin defining your success by how much you are growing each day?”
 She then suggests throwing away your to-do list and replacing it with one commitment: “Today I want to grow into the best human being I can be… I want to learn as much as I can and grow as much as I can with whatever comes my way.”

 Wow!
 What a thought!
-This way, no matter what happens, every day has potential to be successful because we are consistently taking steps towards becoming our best selves.
+This way, no matter what happens, every day has potential to be successful because are consistently taking steps towards becoming our best selves.

 We all know we have very limited control over external events.
 However, we do have control over our response to those events, and that’s really what this way of defining success is all about.
 Does this mean you must have the “perfect” response to everything that happens to be successful?
 Of course not!
 It’s a growth process.
 And, we all have multiple opportunities to practice responding every day.